 Bresciani’s collection consists of 80 permanent styles and every season they present 50 new ones.

 Bresciani Socks & Hosiery Review

-A couple of months ago, I received several of over the calf socks from Bresciani and I tested them thoroughly.
+A couple of months ago, I received several over-the-calf socks from Bresciani, and I tested them thoroughly.
 I wore them often in various conditions, such as when I was on my feet all day, and I also washed them several times.
 All socks, including the ones made out of cashmere, can be laundered in the washing machine with warm water.
 (86°F / 30°C) If possible, the cashmere socks should not be tumbled, unless your machine has a designated cashmere setting.